koo5/FDIC_OMG/README.md

 # FDIC RDF Converter

-A simplified tool for converting FDIC CSV data to RDF format with semantic annotations.
+A tool for converting FDIC CSV data to RDF format with semantic annotations.

 ## Overview

-This tool converts Federal Deposit Insurance Corporation (FDIC) CSV files containing bank information into RDF (Resource Description Framework) format using the Turtle serialization.
-It enriches the data with semantic annotations linking to established ontologies like FIBO, GeoSPARQL, and GeoNames.
+This tool converts CSV files into RDF.
+It merges the generated RDF with the data found in provided annotations file, and performs a simple linking of generated column data with annotation objects based on column name.

 ## Features

 - **Simple RDF Structure**: Converts CSV to a clean RDF representation with Tables, Columns, Rows, and Cells
-- **Semantic Annotations**: Enriches columns with semantic metadata from external ontologies
+- **Semantic Annotations**: Enriches columns with provided semantic metadata
 - **Automatic Output Organization**: Creates timestamped directories with all outputs by default
 - **HTML Reports**: Generates processing reports with statistics and annotation details
 - **Interactive Viewer**: Creates a paginated web viewer for exploring the data